nginx/unit-docs/source/configuration.rst

        ]
    }

+It uses
-It uses :ref:`variable interpolation <configuration-variables>`: Unit replaces the :samp:`$uri` reference with its current value and tries the resulting path.
+:ref:`variable interpolation <configuration-variables>`:
+Unit replaces the :samp:`$uri` reference with its current value and tries the resulting path.
-If it doesn't yield a servable file, a 404 "Not Found" response is returned.
+If this doesn't yield a servable file, a 404 "Not Found" response is returned.

 .. warning::

-   Before version 1.26.0, Unit used :samp:`share` as the document root.
+   Before version 1.26.0,
+   Unit used :samp:`share` as the document root.
    This was changed for flexibility, so now :samp:`share` must resolve to specific files.
-A common solution is to append :samp:`$uri` to your document root.
+   A common solution is
+   to append :samp:`$uri` to your document root.

+   Pre-1.26,
-   Pre-1.26, the snippet above would've looked like this:
+   the snippet above would've looked like this:

    .. code-block:: json